davidpaMSFT/SCCMdocs/sccm/core/plan-design/configs/size-and-scale-numbers.md

         - 150,000 cloud-based devices

-For example, a stand-alone primary site that supports 150,000 desktops and 10,000 Mac or Windows CE 7.0 can support only an additional 15,000 devices.
+For example, a stand-alone primary site that supports 150,000 desktops and 10,000 Mac devices can support only an additional 15,000 devices.
 Those devices can be either cloud-based or managed by using on-premises MDM.

 ### <a name="embedded"></a> Primary sites and Windows Embedded devices